-- 1. International Student Application-paper application. - 2.
-Application for admission to Imperial Valley College online. - An official affidavit of support and current bank certification or bank statement that prove the student has sufficient financial support to pay tuition and living expenses to study at Imperial Valley College. - 4.
+- International Student Application-paper application.
+Application deadlines for each primary term are noted on the Application.
+International students are only accepted for primary terms (Fall and Spring). - 2.
+Application for admission to Imperial Valley College online. - An official affidavit of support and current bank certification or bank statement that proves the student has sufficient financial support to pay tuition and living expenses to study at Imperial Valley College. - 4.
 Local Sponsor. - 5.
 Health insurance coverage.
-Imperial Valley Community College District require that all international students have a valid health insurance plan that provides coverage during their course of study.
+Imperial Valley Community College District requires that all international students have a valid health insurance plan that provides coverage during their course of study.
 Students must have health insurance coverage in order to enroll in classes.
 Health insurance information is available in the Admissions and Records Office. - 6.
 A transfer clearance form completed by the institution the student presently attends that verifies his or her eligibility to transfer to IVC (when applicable). - 7.
 Students under 18 years of age must be living with a legal guardian as stated in the admission requirements.

 Upon acceptance, students will be administered assessment testing.
 During the assessment session, students are given tests in writing, mathematics, and/or English as a Second Language to determine their skill levels in these areas.
 Based on the results of English proficiency, students will be advised as to the recommended level of enrollment in English, math, and other courses.
-Students will receive their results from their assessment session immediately following the assessment.
+Students will receive their results from their assessment.